earlham-sherlock/earlham-sherlock.github.io/loaders/mentha_db/readme.md

 **Notes**

+1) We have to identify just the tax ID of interactor A, because the script make the output folder with this parameter!
+The tax id of interactor B is identified from the database file!
-1) Mentha database does not have any Uniprot Ref identifier, that is why, we give an unique id for it, 10001!
+2) Mentha database does not have any Uniprot Ref identifier, that is why, we give an unique id for it, 10001!
+3) The pubmed ID of the published paper for the HINT database is 23900247!

 **Example**